Megatrend Polarized societies

 What do polarized societies mean for companies?

 In polarized societies, expectations, loyalties and consumer behaviour are shifting.
 The social debate is increasingly influencing brand image, employer attractiveness and customer loyalty.
-Companies are required to navigate areas of tension intelligently without ascribing themselves to political or cultural camps.
+Companies are faced with the challenge of navigating social tensions prudently without rashly assigning themselves to political or cultural camps.
+At the same time, they should take a stance where this is in line with their values and corporate culture.

 At the same time, there are growing demands for social responsibility, diversity and communication.
 Organizations that anticipate social developments can build trust in a targeted manner and position themselves as future-oriented players.